snoowbirvd/Exercise1_SAT_Analysis_Python/README.md

 - **Standard Deviation of SAT Scores**

 ### Question 1: Which NYC schools have the best math results?
-The goal of this question is to identify schools with the best math results, defined as schools that scored at least 80% of the maximum possible math score (800).
+- defined as schools that scored at least 80% of the maximum possible math score (800)

 ```
 # Objective process